 I knew there was something inside, that I had a great work within me, but without any wizened elders at my side, I was on my own to sort it out.
-I needed to find what Dr. King called a complete life, one that had length, width and height:
+I needed to find my way to what Dr. King called a "complete life", a legacy that had length, width and height:

 Over the next several years, I hired therapists and coaches and sat in men’s circles.
-I participated in numerous spiritual, personal and leadership development programs, read hundreds of books, made trips to India, went on meditation retreats, worked with plant medicines and wandered through Burning Man camps.
+I participated in numerous spiritual, personal and leadership development programs, read hundreds of books, made trips to India and Latin America, went on meditation retreats, worked with plant medicines and wandered through Burning Man camps.

 It wasn’t until 2011, that I had the good fortune to experience purpose discovery work first hand, and find actual clarity about my purpose, the “why” I would give my life to.